jamesw98/dnd-bot/README.md

 ### Character Sheets.
 - add a character: `!dnd character add [name] [lvl],[hp],[ac] [attributes]` where attributes are: (str,dex,con,int,wis,cha)
   - `!dnd character add Volo 3,25,13 8,10,16,18,13,20` note the space between lvl,hp,ac and the attributes
+  - once you create a character that character will be registered as the current character.
+All future `character` commands will be run for this character
+- switch current character: `!dnd character switch [name]`
 - view a character: `!dnd character view [name]`
 - set property of character: `!dnd character [character name] set [property name] [value]`
   - `!dnd character volo set image bit.ly/2L2kvgV`